 How does Kubernetes enable DevOps?

-For developers, containers align well with the distributed nature of microservice architectures and agile development, which speeds up release cycles from months to days, sometimes hours.
+For developers, containers align well with the distributed nature of microservices architectures and agile development, which speeds up release cycles from months to days, sometimes hours.
 Because containers include everything needed to run an application and are abstracted away from the underlying infrastructure, DevOps teams can use them to build, test, and run new applications or features without impacting any other aspects of the application environment.

 For operations, Kubernetes and containers make deployment easier by eliminating dependencies on the underlying technology stack, like operating systems and middleware.
 This independence from the infrastructure makes it easier to manage and automate rolling deployments (blue-green, canary), dynamic scaling, and resource allocation.

 The flexibility of Kubernetes also makes it easier to scale applications and make development pipelines more resilient.
-This enables DevOps teams to tap the benefits of containerization at scale without running into the operational and management challenges that would otherwise drain their productivity and internal resources.<
+This enables DevOps teams to tap the benefits of containerization at scale without running into the operational and management challenges that would otherwise drain their productivity and internal resources.

-The challenges of Kubernetes at scale: The service mesh question>
+The challenges of Kubernetes at scale: The service mesh question

 Organizations with large, mature Kubernetes environments eventually graduate to another problem — whether to use a service mesh.
 A service mesh controls service-to-service communications for large-scale applications to improve application performance and resiliency.
 These applications comprising many microservices can experience performance challenges as application traffic grows and requests between the various microservices exponentially increase.
 When this happens, a service mesh provides an effective solution for routing requests between these microservices and optimizing the flow of data between them.